All Episodes

 Well, it's human life.

-Uh look, uh this is not something you can dodge.
+Look, this is not something you can dodge.

-It's a crime or abortion is murder, you have to deal with it under the law.
+If you say abortion is a crime or abortion is murder, you have to deal with it under the law.

 Should abortion be punished?

-Well, people in uh certain parts of the Republican Party and conservative Republicans would say yes, they should be punished.
+Well, people in certain parts of the Republican Party and conservative Republicans would say yes, they should be punished.

-And that's a problem that we have to decide on.
+I would say that it's a very serious problem, and it's a problem that we have to decide on.

-Uh is it's very hard to do.
+It's very hard to do.

-I am against, I am pro-life.
+I am against I am pro-life.

 See, what happens is Trump's out there saying he's pro-life.